Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Geometry and Imaging

 Computer Graphics World, Nov 1988, 90-94.
-Also, Geometry and Imaging—Two Distinct Kinds of Graphics, Proceedings of the Nippon Computer Graphics Conference (NICOGRAPH 88), Nov 1988, 229-239).
-Also, Geometry vs Imaging—Extended Abstract, Visualization in Supercomputing, edited by Raul H. Mendez, Springer-Verlag, New York, 1990, 151-156
+Also Geometry and Imaging—Two Distinct Kinds of Graphics, Proceedings of the Nippon Computer Graphics Conference (NICOGRAPH 88), Nov 1988, 229-239.
+Also Geometry vs Imaging—Extended Abstract, Visualization in Supercomputing, ed.
+Raul H. Mendez, Springer-Verlag, New York, 1990, 151-156

 1987b